Privacy

 Legal basis

 We may collect information such as name and contact details (email, phone number, etc.) in order to communicate and facilitate the provision of our services with our clients or potential clients.
-We may obtain that information directly when provided with business card, or from individuals who attend meetings of events with hosts.
+We may obtain that information directly where being provided business card or from individuals who attend meetings of events with hosts.

-We may collect data to facilitate & allow the provision of our services directly or from a third party, at your direction as required to perform our services, for example when establishing a business relationship or performing professional services through a contract.
+We may collect data to facilitate & allow the provision of our services directly or from a third party at your direction, if required to perform our services, for example when establishing a business relationship or performing professional services through a contract.

 Why do we process personal data?